MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/making-calls-with-AR.md

 5. With the call controls toolbar, the technician can disable the video call (enter an audio-only call), mute themselves in call, turn on their speakers, or end the call.

 ![Screenshot of the Remote Assist mobile toolbar, pointing at the video toggle icon, the mic toggle icon, the speaker toggle icon, and the end call icon.](./media/calltoolbar.png "Call Toolbar")

+6. During the call, both call participants can place mixed reality annotations in the shared environment, capture and annotate snapshots, share files, record the call, and more!

 ## See also
 - Learn how to make calls on Remote Assist mobile **without** ARCore or ARKit support [here](https://docs.microsoft.com/dynamics365/mixed-reality/remote-assist/mobile-app/using-devices-without-ar).